+- > History

+- > Courses of Instruction

 - > Secondary Teaching License in History and Social Science

-History and Politics
+- > History and Politics

 - > Minor

-HISTORY (HIS) Minor
+HISTORY (HIS)

 Students electing a minor in History must complete any 18 hours in History.
 The student may wish to concentrate in either American History or European History for the minor.